Have you ever considered visiting Toronto in March?

 Any visit to this area of Canada or North America must include a trip to nearby Niagara Falls.
 It is after all one of the most popular destinations to visit in the USA and Canada, especially in summer.

-130 km south of Toronto on the border with the United States, it is only a one and a half hours drive from Toronto city to witness the power of the world-famous Niagara Falls.
+One of the most popular day trips from Toronto, on the border with the United States, it is only a 1.5 hrs drive from Toronto city to witness the power of the world-famous Niagara Falls.
 Providing the falls are not frozen, of course.

 A visit to Niagara Falls in March will mean a trip on the iconic Lady of the Mist is highly unlikely, but you will avoid the crowds of people of the busier spring and summer months.

 It is also likely that you will see Niagara not actually falling but instead frozen, which is a unique sight missed by so many.